 Lack of sunlight or too much sunlight can be a problem that can lead to small leaves.

-Here are few possible reasons if Sunlight is a problem –
+Here are a few possible reasons why Sunlight is a problem –

 a.
 Insufficient Sunlight